 The reviewer schedules an hour discussion with the employee being reviewed (the reviewee) at a convenient time and place to minimize the chance for distraction or disruption during the session.

 Prior to the meeting the reviewer should let the reviewee know that the meeting is to cover annual performance appraisal and provide Tips for Reviewees.
 At the start of the meeting, the reviewer lets the reviewee know how much time is set aside for the discussion and generally behaves so as to put the reviewee at ease.

 The reviewer walks through the reviewee’s self-evaluation and seeks to understand the employee’s perspective on him/herself and his/her performance.
 The reviewer pays close attention to what the reviewee has to say, practices assertive listening, and is diligent in efforts to show appreciation for the reviewee’s preparation, performance, and perspective.

 The reviewer discusses the reviewee’s strengths, contributions, and growth, as well as the one or two areas to concentrate on next.
 The reviewer leans-in to any discomfort in order to convey the most important messages that the managers came up with.

-It is important to NOT cover salary actions while administering the appraisal principally because it is impossible to do a good job discussing both performance and compensation in the same conversation.
+It is important to NOT cover salary actions while administering theappraisal principally because it is impossible to do a good job discussing both performance and compensation in the same conversation.
 Once the meeting opens up the topic of compensation attention never returns fully to performance.
 The subject of salary is so electrifying that it dominates consciousness to the point of distraction.
-The better plan is for the entire process to be separate such that the output of appraisal is input to salary actions but separated in time as suggested by the illustration in Figure-2.
+The better plan is for the entire process to be separate such that the output of appraisal is input to salary actions but separated in time as suggested by the illustration in the above figure.